October 3, 2024

 OMV Petrom Acquires 710MW PV Portfolio

-Ana Nedea, director of strategy and business development at Simtel, commented on the partnership’s significance, saying, “This partnership complements the strategy we have defined for the 2025–2030 period, during which we are committed to implementing 500MWp of green energy production capacity and expanding energy storage infrastructure by 300MWh.”
+Ana Nedea, Director of Strategy and Business Development at Simtel, noted the venture aligns with the company’s long-term vision.
+“This partnership complements the strategy we have defined for the 2025–2030 period, during which we are committed to implementing 500MWp of green energy production capacity and expanding energy storage infrastructure by 300MWh,” she stated.
+The project will be financed through a mix of company resources, bank loans, green bonds, and European Union funds, demonstrating a robust financial approach to advancing Romania’s energy transition.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.